RayHightower/rayhightower.github.octo-broken/README.md

 	#= require modernizr-2.0
 	#= require octopress

-	# Instantiate a new search when dom ready.
+	# Instantiate a new search when dom is ready.
 	$(document).ready ->
 		new LunrSearch '#search-query',
 	               		indexUrl: "/search.json",